braden-w/Contacts-App/README.md

 ### Minified Mode

-You can toggle minified mode using the lightbulb button on the top right:
+You can toggle minified mode using the bar button on the top right:
 <img src="assets/readme/dark%20minified%20bar.png">

 <img src="assets/readme/minified%20bar.png">